-Her establishment also served as a hideout for Pierpont's crew following a 1925 bank robbery.
+Her business also served as a hideout for Pierpont's crew following a 1925 bank robbery.
 Later, her role as "treasurer" for Dillinger earned her a spot on the 1933 Public Enemies list, which ordered officers to "shoot to kill."
 Despite her illegal operation and dangerous dealings, Elliott did not die in a hail of gunfire or in prison.
 She passed away on August 10, 1935, from an illness that may have been cancer.
 She was 47.

 7. The Pretty Pants Bandit

-Described as an attractive brunette with brown eyes and a habit of carrying two guns, this outlaw known as Marie Baker grabbed headlines in 1933 for a string of shop robberies committed by her Pants Gang.
+Described as an attractive brunette with brown eyes and a habit of carrying two guns, this outlaw, known as Marie Baker, grabbed headlines in 1933 for a string of shop robberies committed by her Pants Gang.
 Baker earned her nickname for her bizarre demand to the shops' clerks.
 Once all other customers had left, this lingering lady would draw her weapons and command, "Take off your pants!"
 Those too shy to oblige were forcibly helped, with Baker sneering she couldn't be shocked.

-The Miami News reports that it was vanity that eventually brought her down.
+The Miami News reported that it was vanity that eventually brought her down.
 While checking her makeup during a butcher shop heist, Baker allowed a hostage to run free.
 She was soon caught and booked as Marie Baker.
 Later, it was uncovered she was in fact Mrs. Rose Durante, who would ultimately serve three years before vanishing into obscurity.

 8. Virginia Hill

-Known as The Flamingo as well as "Queen of the Gangster Molls," Hill became notorious as the girlfriend of Brooklyn mobster Bugsy Siegel.
-She came from a poor background, telling people she didn't own a pair of shoes until age seventeen.
+Known as the Flamingo as well as "Queen of the Gangster Molls," Hill became notorious as the girlfriend of Brooklyn mobster Bugsy Siegel.
+She came from a poor background, telling people she didn't own a pair of shoes until age 17.
 Born in Alabama and raised in Georgia, she moved to Chicago to seek fame and fortune.
 She found a bit of both working as an accountant for Al Capone.

 When she moved to Los Angeles to pursue her acting ambitions, she met Siegel, for whom she'd soon be lover and courier.
 He'd later name his Flamingo Hotel in Las Vegas after her.
 But this proved a bust business, bringing an abrupt end to Siegel's career, and arguably his life.
 He was gunned down in Hill's Hollywood home on June 20, 1947.